gkjegan/ConcentrationGame/README.md

 # ConcentrationGame
-First iOS game from standford CS193p ConcentrationGame
+First iOS game from standford CS193p.
+This game is to understand the MVC design behind the iOS app development using UIKit

-This game is built using MVC architecture (and using old UIKit) for academic purpose.
-Here is the understanding on the architecture of the game.
+## The MVC architecture

-The MVC architecture
+mvc.png

-Model and View never talk to each other
+1. Model and View never talk to each other
-Controller talks to the model freely, while the model can communicate to the controller only using notification and Key Value Observing (more details later).
+2. Controller talks to the model freely, while the model can communicate to the controller only using notification and Key Value Observing (more details later).
 View can sometime listen to controller notification but never to the model notification.
-Controller talks to the view using outlet (IBOutlet or Interface Builder Outlet) to talk freely, while the view can talk to controller in blind and structured ways
+3. Controller talks to the view using outlet (IBOutlet or Interface Builder Outlet) to talk freely, while the view can talk to controller in blind and structured ways
-View can use interface builder target action to connect the view component to specific methods in the controller.
+    - View can use interface builder target action to connect the view component to specific methods in the controller.
 The view sends the action when things happen in the UI (such as clicked)
-In complex cases such as view needs to synchronize with the controller withView (such as scroll view), the controller sets itself as the view's delegate (using should, will, did variables).
+    - In complex cases such as view needs to synchronize with the controller withView (such as scroll view), the controller sets itself as the view's delegate (using should, will, did variables).
 The delegate is set via a protocol. (more details later)
-As view cannot own the data, view uses another protocol type delegate called data source to connect to the controller(suing data-at, count variables)
+    - As view cannot own the data, view uses another protocol type delegate called data source to connect to the controller(suing data-at, count variables)
-Overall, the purpose of a controller is to interpret or format model information for the view.
+4. Overall, the purpose of a controller is to interpret or format model information for the view.

-The Controller
+## The Controller
 Let's take a look at the controller for the concentration game.

-Controller-View Interaction
+### Controller-View Interaction
-IBOutlet (The green arrow):
+#### IBOutlet (The green arrow):
 IBOutlets (Interface Builder Outlet) will connect the UI element with the variable defined in the controller.
 The communication is from controller to view.

-FlipCount UILabel
+##### FlipCount UILabel
 @IBOutlet weak var flipCountLabel: UILabel!

 The variable flipCountLabel connects the UILabel element that displays the number of flips.
 The UI label element is linked to this variable.
 The controller tracks the flip count using a variable called flipCount.
 When user clicks the card, the function touchCard is called(details on this interaction below) and the variable flipCount is incremented to 1